Takeuchi-Lab-SI-Group/si_for_frequency-domain_change_point_detection/README.md

 ## Reproducibility

-To reproduce the results shown in the paper, please see the following instructions after the installation.
+To reproduce the results shown in the paper, please see the following instructions after the installation step.

 For reproducing Figure 5 (type I error rate).